GET IN TOUCH

 Levy Coverage

-- Multiple accounts: Creditors typically issue levy notices covering several accounts at the same financial institution.
-This strategy ensures funds in more than one account may be frozen simultaneously.
+• Multiple accounts — Creditors typically issue levy notices covering several accounts at the same financial institution.
+This strategy ensures that funds across multiple accounts can be frozen simultaneously.

 Calculation Method

-- Account balance limit: When funds are frozen, a levy cannot seize more than the account balance.
-Any remaining debt continues until fully paid through additional collection.
+• Account balance limit — When funds are frozen, a levy cannot exceed the account balance.
+Any remaining debt continues until fully paid through further collection efforts.

 Setoffs and Adverse Interests